Centre de Recherche et d'Études pour l'Alimentation

 Centre de Recherche et d'Études pour l'Alimentation (The Culinary Research and Education Academy or CREA) is a culinary academy and food science think tank that provides training and consultation services for food industry professionals in the sous-vide cooking method, as well as other food-forward techniques.
 CREA was established in Paris in 1991 by Bruno Goussault and is the service arm of its parent company, Cuisine Solutions.

 History

 Credited with developing modern sous-vide, Bruno Goussault’s work with low-temperature, under-vacuum cooking dates back to the 1970s, during which he conducted a study that demonstrated how cooking beef shoulder sous-vide extended its shelf life to 60 days.

-Following a partnership with three-star chef Joël Robuchon in the 1980s to create a menu featuring sous-vide prepared foods for the Société nationale des chemins de fer français (SNCF, "National society of French railways" or "French National Railway Corporation"), France's national train system, Goussault received encouragement from Robuchon to open a sous-vide training center.
+Following a partnership with three-star chef Joël Robuchon in the 1980s to create a menu featuring sous-vide prepared foods for SNCF, Goussault received encouragement from Robuchon to open a sous-vide training center.

 CREA opened its doors in Paris in 1991 to teach students the proper techniques and safety precautions necessary for sous-vide cooking.
 Since then, Goussault and his team of food engineers and culinary professionals have helped to train over 80% of chefs with three Michelin Guide stars, including Thomas Keller, Yannick Alléno, Anne-Sophie Pic, Guy Savoy, and Michel Bras.